Wiring & Pinout¶

 The 3.7V LiPo connects to VSYS (pin 39) and GND (pin 38) — shared with the e-Paper module's power rail.
 See the dedicated Battery Wiring Guide for full setup instructions, charging options, and voltage monitoring.

 Pins used by this project are highlighted.
-Full electrical specs in the Pico W reference.
+The display lives on SPI0 (GP17-22), mirroring the Dilder PCB.
+Full electrical specs in the Pico 2 W reference.

 ┌───USB───┐